European investment fund set for September start

 Katainen said, however, that it was unclear which governments would invest money in the scheme, intended to be a 315-billion-euro ($358 billion) investment vehicle based on modest financial guarantees given by states.

-“There has been quite a lot of interest toward the fund but nothing has been realiZed yet,” he told journalists.
+“There has been quite a lot of interest towards the fund but nothing has been realised yet,” he told journalists.
 “We built the fund so that it can operate even without any additional commitments.
 We don’t have any expectations.”

 The late start-date may disappoint some.
 European Central Bank President Mario Draghi, for example, recently urged EU leaders to speed up the project.